Nguyen Dinh Duc: Biography

 Renowned for his significant contributions to science both within Vietnam and internationally, Professor Duc's impact extends beyond research to education.
 As an esteemed educator, he has played a vital role in shaping the scientific landscape by fostering and leading the development of numerous generations of students, graduate students, and researchers.
 His dedication has not only laid the groundwork for scientific progress but has also pave a wave for many generations of students, graduate students, and researchers to the global world scientific map.

 For the outstanding achievements in education, research, training young generations, and making significant contributions to the reform of higher education in Vietnam and the development of Vietnam National University, Hanoi, Professor Nguyen Dinh Duc has been awarded the Third-Class Labor Medal (2016) and the Second-Class Labor Medal (2022) by the President of the Socialist Republic of Vietnam.
 He was also recognized by the Ministry of Education and Training as an outstanding educator on the occasion of the 40th anniversary of the education sector (1982–2022) and honored as an outstanding Vietnamese scientist in science and technology in 2024.

 Previously, in 1999, at the age of 36, Professor Duc N.D he was elected as an Foreign Academician of the Russian Academy of Natural Sciences.
-He also served as a member of the Central Committee of the Vietnam Fatherland Front for its fifth term (1999–2004) and was an official delegate at the 6th National Congress of Heroes and Emulation Soldiers held in Hanoi in 2000.
+He also served as a member of the Central Committee of the Vietnam Fatherland Front for its fifth term (1999–2004), X-th term (2024-2026) and XI-th term (2026-2031).
+Professor Nguyen Dinh Duc has been an official delegate to the National Congress of Emulation Heroes three times: the V-th (2000), the X-th (2020) and the XI-th (2025) in Hanoi.

 From 2019 to the present, Professor Nguyen Dinh Duc has been consistently ranked among the top 10,000 most influential scientists worldwide for seven consecutive years, and in 2025, he advanced to the top 51 globally in the field of Engineering.